 - Deer – deer can do a huge amount of damage in a short space of time, fencing or netting is one deterrent and you can also use Deer Scram which is an unholy mix of garlic, white pepper, dried blood and meat meal to sprinkle around the plants

 - Moles – people have been driven to distraction by moles which are notoriously persistent.
 There are mole deterrents that emit sonic waves and are solar-powered, these seem to receive mixed reviews.
-Otherwise, there are repellents which you can use on the ground although not near food plants.
+Otherwise, there are repellents that you can use on the ground although not near food plants.
 You have to be in for the long battle with moles

 - Rodents – you can deter with a toxic perfume, not toxic to your garden but deeply unpleasant to the vermin or use live traps to catch and re-release

 Plants are commonly predated on by insects or blight which are often too small to be controllable via a physical barrier.
 These diseases will include blotch, blight, mildew, fungal problems, leaf spot and bacterial canker to name but a few.
 There are many different targeted plant sprays that can cope with these issues but the two key points are first, they must be targeted, there is not really a one size fits all product away from the pesticide market and second, you need to intervene early before problems become entrenched.
 This requires a certain amount of knowledge in being able to identify the blight or disease in its early stages and know which product to reach for to deal with it.

 Your other enemies will be weeds and moss.
 Again familiarity with their growing cycles and spraying at the right point in the development of that particular weed is crucial.